Back to Blog

 Gothic Fonts in Streetwear

 The gothic aesthetic in streetwear traces directly to early 2000s LA streetwear brands that borrowed from Chicano lettering traditions, which themselves drew on Old English script.
-Brands like Supreme have used gothic letterforms for decades.
+Brands like Supreme have used gothic letterforms for decades — their box logo uses Futura, but their lettering pieces and collaborations frequently reach for blackletter.

 The connection between gothic script and institutional authority — diplomas, newspaper mastheads, religious texts — gives streetwear brands using it a sense of heritage and legitimacy.
 It's a visual trick that works precisely because gothic type carries so much cultural weight.

-Try gothic Unicode text at Lettertype's Gothic Generator — generates gothic text instantly for Instagram, Discord, Twitter, and anywhere that accepts Unicode.
+Try gothic Unicode text at Lettertype's Gothic Generator — generates gothic text instantly for Instagram, Discord, Twitter, TikTok, and anywhere that accepts Unicode.
+Browse the full alphabet letter-by-letter, copy individual characters, or download styled letters as images for creative projects.